Here’s a good, timely Google search query: scraping by advice.

 The first thing to do is conserve whatever cash you can.
 If there’s something you can do to save a nickel, do it.
 Cancel cable TV if you have to.
+A Roku makes a good substitute.
 Make sure you’re turning off the lights in rooms you aren’t using, turn off the TV if you aren’t watching it, wear sweaters so you can keep the heater on a lower setting, and stuff like that.
 Need more ideas?
 Poke around my Saving Money category and you should be able to find a lot more.

 Don’t pay extra for name-brand foods.
 Generic equivalents are often made in the very same factories alongside the name-brand stuff.
 Sometimes generics are better.
 And don’t turn your nose up at the discount grocery chains like Aldi.
 The selection at those stores is much lower, and the quality of the produce isn’t as high, but the quality of the stuff in the frozen section and in the aisles is comparable to anywhere else, and it’s much cheaper.

 There’s a book titled Eat Healthy on $50 a Week.
 It’s old, so the amount of money involved could be higher today, but the ideas all still work.
 You can pick up a used copy of it for $4, if you can’t find it in your local library and you want some additional guidance.

 And if you cook, cooking your own meals saves a ton of money over eating out, and even over buying prepared meals.
 There are many books on the subject but I can vouch for Once a Month Cooking.
 The idea is spending one day cooking for the entire month to save time and money.
 Having a freezer full of food that can be ready in minutes really cuts back the temptation to “grab something” (translation: eat out), because you’ll have something healthy and homemade ready to go in less time than you’ll sit waiting in the drive-through.
 We did this for several years, and once our kids get a little bit bigger, will probably start back up again because it worked.